 By Ryan Johnson, Wealth Management Partner

-This is a busy few weeks as we all wrap-up 2018.
-During the holiday season, many are considering making charitable contributions.
+Many consider making charitable contributions during the holiday season.
 With the new tax rules established this year, you might want to consider if your giving strategy should be tweaked.

 What changed with tax reform that would affect my giving strategy?